amosyuen/ha-tplink-deco/README.md

 Config is done in the HA integrations UI.

+### Host

+The IP address of the main deco which you visit in the browser to see the web admin page.
+Example: `192.168.0.1`

 ### Login Credentials

 The login credentials **MUST** be the deco **owner** credentials and the username should be left as **admin**.
 Manager credentials will **NOT** work.